 Note: Once our Bitcoin and Elements daemons have been started we will only interact with them through the use of the clients, which will use the same config file as their associated daemon, enabling them to pass authentication checks when making RPC calls.

 Now let’s create the terminal aliases for our Bitcoin and Elements daemons, clients and the Elements QT front end:

-We now have an easy way to call each daemon and the Elements QT front end and make simple calls to the clients.
+We now have an easy way to start each daemon and the Elements QT front end and make simple calls to the clients.
 Instead of having to type “$HOME/elements/src/elements-cli -datadir=$HOME/elementsdir1” every time we want to make a call to the Elements client, we can just use the “e1-cli” alias for example.

 Note: If you want to skip ahead to running a non-sidechain Elements based blockchain you can move to the Elements as a standalone Blockchain section now.
 You can return to the Using Elements to perform basic operations section after that, but you may have to amend the commands used occasionally.